 However, for small entity applicants, who are uncertain about future national phase filings, but who wish to preserve their international options as long and as inexpensively as possible, Rospatent appears to be a viable alternative to consider.
 Rospatent essentially cuts initial PCT application costs in half.
 For some small entities, where the financial decision may be to use Rospatent or do no PCT fling at all, Rospatent may be quite useful.

-Recent Note: alas, crazy Ivan’s house of bargains is no more.
+Note: Alas, crazy Ivan’s house of bargains is no more.
 As of 2014, Rospatent raised their prices.
 At the same time, the USPTO significantly dropped their PCT filing prices for small companies and individual inventors.
 Thus for many US based filers, the USPTO is now quite competitive on pricing, and there is no compelling need to use Rospatent.